open-contracting/standard/docs/guidance/map/milestones.md

 In the second implementation update release:

 * The construction company has received payment for the work done so far, so the milestone for the wall restoration with type 'payment' is updated.
 A new `transaction` is disclosed, with the amount paid to the company.
-The [transaction related milestones extension](https://extensions.open-contracting.org/en/extensions/transaction_milestones/master/) is used to link the transaction to the milestone.
+The [transaction-related milestones extension](https://extensions.open-contracting.org/en/extensions/transaction_milestones/master/) is used to link the transaction to the milestone.

 ```{jsoninclude} ../../examples/milestones/af-implementation-milestones-1.json
 :jsonpointer: